-In short, the new definition of family violence sets out a simple test: - the behaviour must coerce, control or cause fear in a family member.
-There is a list provided in the legislation about what types of damaging behaviour may be considered as 'family violence' by the Court.
-The legislation also recognises there may be some other behaviours which may not be able to be specifically defined, but could still be is considered as 'violence' nonetheless under the Act.
-The expanded definition takes into account the reality that family violence and the risk of family violence can be present in many forms - some of which may, on the face of it, be less obvious and appear less pronounced, but still, nonetheless have a significant impact upon those who have experienced or are experiencing family violence or those who are at risk.
+The legislation also recognises there may be some other behaviours which cannot be specifically defined, but could nonetheless be considered as 'violence' under the Act.
+The expanded definition takes into account the reality that family violence and the risk of family violence can be present in many forms - some of which may be less obvious and appear less pronounced, but still, have a significant impact upon those who have experienced or are experiencing family violence or those who are at risk of family violence.